 Budget - Community Services Administration (incl. community grants)

-Community Services coordinates 16 facilities and numerous programs through five divisions: Arts and Culture, Library Services, Fire Services, Recreation and Park Services, and Social Services.
-The Community Services Department also administers the Community Grants Portfolio.
-The Community Services Department also houses the Community Development Program and administers the Community Grants Portfolio as well as coordinating a number of special events and projects.
-The Parks function was transferred to the Recreation Division in 2024, and the 2025 budget has been updated accordingly.
-New in 2025 is the incorporation of Tourism activities in the Recreation and Parks Services division which were previously provided for the City by Peterborough Kawartha Economic Development.
+The Community Services Department coordinates numerous facilities and programs through four divisions: Library Services, Fire Services, Recreation, Parks and Cultural Services, and Social Services.
+The Community Services Department also houses the Community Development Program (CDP) and administers the Community Grants Portfolio as well as coordinating a number of Special Events and Projects.
+For the 2026 budget the Arts and Culture portfolio has been included in the Recreation, Parks and Cultural Services budget while the Library has been reconstituted as a standalone Division.

 Highlights

-The Community Development Program (CDP) continues to improve the well-being of residents in the City and County through building capacity, developing policy, and delivering projects and programs for improved information, training, referrals, and supports to enhance social development and to fill service gaps.
+The Community Development Program (CDP) continues to improve the well-being of residents in the City and County through building capacity, developing policy, and delivering projects and programs for improved information, training, referrals, and supports to enhance social development and fill service gaps.
+The CDP also builds capacity among local groups and organizations through the Community Grants program.

 Recommendations